cseanburns/semantic_web_development/src/2b-section-elements.md

 </html>
 ```

-In this section and onward, we shift our focus to the content section of our web document.
+In this section, we shift our focus to the content section of our web document.
 This is the area within the opening and closing `<body></body>` element.
 We'll begin with what are called the [section elements][sections_whatwg] and
 use this to create a broad outline of our web document.
 In the next section, we'll cover the [grouping elements][grouping_whatwg].
 We'll use the grouping elements to begin adding content.
+For now, let's focus on sections.

 ## Section Elements